Elizabeth Zara Butler MBACP (Accred)

 I am a Registered and Accredited member of BACP (British Association for Counselling & Psychotherapy) with over 2,500 clinical hours of counselling experience.
 I adhere to the BACP Ethical Framework for the Counselling Professions.

-In addition to my private practice I have worked as a counsellor for the Student Counselling Service at Royal Holloway, University of London since Jan 2015, and also for 6 years at the Windsor and Maidenhead Youth and Community Counselling Service.
+In addition to my private practice I worked as a counsellor for the Student Counselling Service at Royal Holloway, University of London 2015-2019, and also previously for 6 years at the Windsor and Maidenhead Youth and Community Counselling Service.

 Additionally, with fifteen years of professional practice teaching yoga and relaxation, I have substantial experience in offering mindfulness and breathing practices which can help alleviate anxiety and stress.

 Foundation Degree (FdSc) in Humanistic Counselling, Level 5, BACP Accredited course.